-Theorem 4.2.
+THEOREM 4.2.
 If the Julia set of a rational map f of degree ≥ 2 is disconnected, then there exist two weakly repelling fixed points of f.

-It is easy to check that g(z) has only one parabolic fixed point at infinity and then Theorem 1.7 follows as a corollary of Theorem 4.2.
-In the following paragraphs we describe the symmetries and dynamical behavior of the function g(z).
+It is easy to check that g(z) has only one parabolic fixed point at infinity and then Theorem 1.6 follows as a corollary of Theorem 4.2.
+In the following paragraphs, we describe the symmetries and dynamical behaviour of the function g(z).

-When d = 1 we have that the Julia set of g(z) is the imaginary axis.
+When d = 1, we have that the Julia set of g(z) is the imaginary axis.
 This follows since the imaginary axis is the smallest closed set with more than two points that is completely invariant under the map.
 It is easy to check that |g'(z)| > 1 for $z \in i\mathbb{R}$ and that every point that is not in the imaginary axis moves away from it under iteration.
 The Fatou set consists of the two completely invariant half-planes Re(z) > 0 and Re(z) < 0 for $z \in \mathbb{C}$.
 Each half of the real axis is forward invariant and every orbit in one of the two half-planes approaches the real axis under iteration and converges to infinity.

 When d > 1, the Julia set is still connected as we have already shown; however, the Fatou set now consists of infinitely many simply connected components.
 The degree of g(z) is d + 1 so the map has 2d critical points counted with multiplicity.
-The pole 0 is a critical point of order d-1 and then, there are d+1 critical points symmetrically distributed around the origin.
+The pole 0 is a critical point of order d - 1 and then, there are d + 1 critical points symmetrically distributed around the origin.
 The critical points c of g are given by

-$$(4.1) c = d^{\frac{1}{d+1}}$$
+$$c = d^{\frac{1}{d+1}}.$$ (7)

 Infinity and its preimages lie in the Julia set of g(z).
 This set includes the prepoles, that is, the preimages of the pole at the origin.
-The prepoles p of g(z) are also symmetrically distributed around the origin and are given by $p = (-1)^{\frac{1}{d+1}}$.
-The critical points c of g(z)are mapped to the critical values v.
-We have monotonically to infinity under iteration.
-From Equations (4.1) and (4.2), it follows that the critical points lie in these lines where the orbit of every point converges to infinity.
-In other words, each one of the critical points lies in a different petal of the flower around infinity.
+The prepoles p of g(z) are also symmetrically distributed around the origin and are given by $p = (-1)^{(1/(d+1))}$.
+The critical points c of g(z) are mapped to the critical values v.
+We have

-(4.2) $$v = g(c) = d^{\frac{1}{d+1}}(1+1/d).$$
+$$v = g(c) = d^{\frac{1}{d+1}}(1+1/d).$$ (8)

 A straightforward computation shows that each line of the form ωt with $\omega^{d+1} = 1$ and t > 0 is forward invariant under g(z).
-Moreover, every point in one of these lines converges
+Moreover, every point in one of these lines converges monotonically to infinity under iteration.
+From equations (7) and (8), it follows that the critical points lie in these lines where the orbit of every point converges to infinity.
+In other words, each one of the critical points lies in a different petal of the flower around infinity.